nomrsavage/Splatuner/README.md

 instructions and documentation can be found [here](https://okmrsavageyt.github.io/Splatuner/).

 ## next up:
+> (not in repo yet, will be included with update)

+[x] clipping

+[ ] The pitch. omg my ears.

-I have just realized that the icon I am using is copyrighted.
+[ ] I have just realized that the icon I am using is copyrighted.
 I will replace it in the next update.

-The pitch. omg my ears.

-~~clipping~~ (done, ready for update)

 ## credits: